 Where can I find out more?

-If you have found this useful and would like to learn more, I’d love to have you join me on my Baby Nutrition & Weaning online digital course with daily support from me to answer all your questions in our private facebook group.
-I'd love to see you there!
+If you have found this useful and would like to learn more, I’d love you to join my Happy Healthy Weaning course with daily support from me to answer all your questions in our private Facebook group.
+I’d love to see you there!

 Infographics by Holly Roper, with thanks